We tried to talk to you, Koss. Now, we talk to the clouds.

 Personal history time!

-I’ve had previous headphones in the past.
-Most were hand-me-downs as we started off as dirt broke teenagers.
+I've had previous headphones in the past.
+Most were hand-me-downs as we started as dirt-broken teenagers.
 However, my first set of headphones (and headset) was the following.

 Originally purchased this set in 2005.
 We purchased this set of headphones BECAUSE of their lifetime warranty of standing behind the product.
 And process warranty we did!